-Agave attenuata, also known as the spike plant or fox tail agave plant, is an excellent plant to add to your home or office if you want something that will thrive in low light and can also double as a conversation piece!
+Agave attenuata, also known as the spike plant, foxtail agave plant, or fox tail agave plant, is an excellent plant to add to your home or office if you want something that will thrive in low light and can also double as a conversation piece!
 This plant looks very similar to its cousin, Agave americana, which has leaves that spiral up and outwards from the center of the plant.

-Agave attenuata, however, has leaves that fan out from the base of the plant in all directions with pointy ends.
-This can make it look much more like fox tail than its other agave cousins.
+Agave attenuata, however, have leaves that fan out from the base of the plant in all directions with pointy ends.
+This can make it look much more like a fox tail than its other agave cousins.

 Origin and distribution